Investing & Passive Income8 min read

 4. Choose Growth-Oriented Investments

-Stocks and index funds typically yield higher long-term returns than savings accounts.
+Stocks and index funds typically deliver higher long-term returns than savings accounts, and compounding amplifies whatever rate you earn.

 5. Minimize Fees